aurimontem/phs/week_5/README.md

 Now, refresh the github repository and you should see new files, as well as a `README.md` file that displays on the "homepage" of your repository.

+A common way to work on github is by creating a shared repository that multiple people can contribute to.
+This is useful in academic settings, where you know the one or two people that you will be working with.
+In this case, you can add them as "contributors" to a given repository, and they will be able to contribute (via `git add`, `git commit`, and `git push`) to the repository.
+Everytime you begin working or files in this repository, begin by running `git pull`-- this will download any modifications to the repository made by your collaborators, and ensure that you don't interfere with each other's work.
+(If you are unlucky and end up both modifying the same section of code and then committing those changes, you run into "merge conflicts" which are pesky to deal with but overall not too terrible with some help from google.)

 Are you getting tired of entering your username and password each time you run `git push`?
 Luckily enough, you can use SSH (the same SSH we used earlier) to connect with github, and you can setup "passwordless" logins.
 In this way, you